 I’m a proud graduate of the P.I.
 Reed School of Journalism (now the WVU Reed Media College) at West Virginia University.
 I attended undergraduate and grad school there between 2004-2010.
 While at WVU, I was the news director at my college radio station, and a founding member of a multimedia co-op with weekly newspapers throughout the state.

-In my spare time, I play a tough kickball and dodgeball game… well for a adult league.
-(By “tough” I mean it’s been tough on my pride; we’ve lost every game.)
-I also volunteer for RadioEye of Kentucky and the VA Hospital — two great organizations that mean a lot to me personally.
+In my spare time, I volunteer for RadioEye of Kentucky and the VA Hospital — two great organizations that mean a lot to me personally.

-There are probaby a few other things I forgot to add.
-If you have any questions, or have some good advice for that aforementioned kickball game — email me!
+There are probably a few other things I forgot to add.
+Feel free to contact me — email me!